sudoAdarsh/mini-projects/cross_the_road/README.md

 # Cross the Road

-> One-line description of what the project does.
+> Cross the road is an endless arcade hopper where you guide a cute *turtle* across busy roads.

 ---